 Understanding the Board of Equalization process helps you know what to expect.

 Don't let an incorrect assessment cost you thousands.
-Wayne handles the entire Board of Equalization process—completely free.
+Wayne handles the entire Board of Equalization process—35% contingency fee only if you save.

 The fastest way to start is a quick phone call.
 Wayne will review your assessment and explain your options.